This week we’ve been having a play with the new Tello drone, and to be honest, we’ve been having a blast!

 I was extremely impressed by the Tello’s 13-minute flight time, for such a small drone this really isn’t bad at all.
 Especially when you consider this is just 3-minute less than the DJI Spark, which costs at least triple the price!

-You can always double (or even treble) the flight time by buying a few spare sets of batteries, which you can pick up for less than $20 here.
+You can always double (or even triple) the flight time by buying a few spare sets of batteries, which you can pick up for less than $20 here.

 As I mentioned earlier on in our Tello review, the drone establishes a connection with your smart device over Wi-Fi.
 If you’ve ever flown a drone like this before, you’ll know that this greatly limits the aircrafts maximum range.